 We tend to keep a loose itinerary when cruising in the BVI.
 We allow winds, weather, and seas to determine our course more than a planned itinerary.
 I was pleased when I sent a facebook message requesting an appointment for the next day and they responded quickly giving me two available appointment times.

 This floating oasis has been a dream in the making for nearly ten years.
 Dale trained as a massage therapist to supplement his hospitality industry job while he was living in Barbados.

-The Ocean Spa is his third attempt at a floating spa.
 When Irma hit, he had just been promoted to the coveted position of Food and Beverage Manager at the posh Peter Island Resort & Spa, celebrated his fiftieth birthday and received the permitting for a floating spa in White Bay.